Brussels Things To Do With Kids

 The Brussels metro has four lines connecting many of the city’s most popular neighborhoods and tourist spots.
 Many of the city’s most popular tourist spots, like the Grand Place, the European Quarter, and the Atomium, are connected by frequent metro trains.

-There are four metro lines in Brussels, each marked with a number and a color.
+Brussels has four metro lines, each marked with a number and a color.
 These lines connect many of the city’s most popular tourist spots, like the Grand Place, the European Quarter, and the Atomium.

 At around 5 a.m.
 From 6 a.m. to midnight, the metro runs every 2–5 minutes, and from 6 p.m. to midnight, it runs every 10–15 minutes.